BOSA Digital Day One: US Sports Wagering Moving Faster Than All Predictions

-Kicking off the popular event attended online by several noted gaming industry officials was CEO Joe Asher of William Hill US, predicting that the United States was ahead of expectation toward becoming the world’s largest bookmaking market.
+Kicking off the popular event attended online by several noted gaming industry officials was CEO Joe Asher of Caesars Sportsbook, predicting that the United States was ahead of expectation toward becoming the world’s largest bookmaking market.
 Asher also envisioned three of the largest US states eventually coming aboard including Florida, Texas, and California to meet those ambitious projections.

 Asher said in a keynote interview opening the BOSA Digital conference:

 There are obviously political considerations, but this is a great source of revenue for the states and it’s something that people want.
 I don’t think there’s any doubt that over time you’ll see legislation passed.